Referrals & Rebates - Medicare, Private Health & NDIS

 • shows the name of the referring doctor, their practice address and provider number;

-• provides a clinical reason for the referral;
+• provides a clinical reason for the referral and specifically advise the specialist of the concern needing their assessment;

 • shows the issue date;